denten-books/plain-text/main.md

 "All these software mutations and 'new species' of software techniques are social in a sense that they don't simply come from individual minds or from some 'essential' properties of a digital computer or network.
-They come from software developed by groups of people and marketed to large number of users [@manovich_there_2011, 272-273]."
+They come from software developed by groups of people and marketed to large number of users"[@manovich_there_2011, 272-273].

 "An [algorithm] is therefore a mysterious thing, simply because in it the social character of men's [agreements] appears to them as an objective